Menu

 Career pathways

 There are many career growth opportunities in the finance industry.
-Many CPAs see themselves progress from general accountants to financial controllers, finance managers and senior accountant roles.
+Many CPAs see themselves progressing from general accountants to financial controllers, finance managers and senior accountant roles.

 CPAs who choose to work for an organisation will work within the finance department.
 Usually, CPAs hold some of the more senior roles, such as: